-Loans receivable, of £1,737m under SII, principally comprise the Company's loans to its immediate parent AGH of £1,218m and the subordinated loans to its subsidiary ACI of £201m and £276m.
-The SII value of loans receivable includes accrued interest of £42m which is classified as accrued income under IFRS.
+Loans receivable, of £985m under SII, principally comprise the Company's loans to its immediate parent AGH of £500m and the subordinated loans to its subsidiary ACI of £204m and £281m.
 These loans are valued using an income approach, which reflects the present value of contractual cash flows using discount rates calibrated as far as possible to relevant market observable parameters and taking into account any embedded features of the loan.
 The valuation uncertainty associated with loans receivable is considered to be immaterial.